jackyzha0/jackyzha0.github.io/content/thoughts/vr.md

 We can explore things and get fully immersed in a virtual world safely

 Is the concept of [utopia](thoughts/The%20ones%20who%20walk%20away%20from%20Omelas.md) only a reality for those who can afford to not worry about physiological health?
 Maslow's hierarchy of needs

+## Proteus Effect
+The Proteus effect describes a phenomenon in which the behavior of an individual, within virtual worlds, is changed by the characteristics of their avatar.